DoorDash Charge on Your Bank Statement

 A one-time order is usually tied to a specific restaurant, date, delivery address, subtotal, fees, taxes, and tip.
 You should be able to match it in DoorDash order history or an email receipt.

 A dashpass charge is different.
 DashPass is DoorDash's paid membership and may renew monthly or annually, including after a free trial converts to paid membership.
-If the amount looks like a membership fee and not a food total, check Account, DashPass, membership status, and renewal date before filing a dispute.
+If the amount looks like a membership fee and not a food total, compare it with the DoorDash subscription charge guide, then check Account, DashPass, membership status, and renewal date before filing a dispute.

 Do not treat every DoorDash line as a subscription.
 DashPass can repeat by design, but one-time orders, tips, holds, substitutions, and fraud behave differently.